unixfreaxjp/unixfreaxjp.github.io/README.md

 I am [@unixfreaxjp](https://github.com/unixfreaxjp) and this is the front-end of my working repository codes in the GitHub.

-I am an RE in IR fireld. and a practical UNIX related coder, I coded in some languages without flavors and I don't like to do specific indentation.
+I am an analyst and RE in IR field and a practical UNIX related coder, I coded in some languages without flavors and I don't like to do specific indentation.
 My code environtment is shell, mostly VT100-base.

 I do programming like in: Perl, Shell script, C, Python, Assembler or a bit of Ruby, with some web programming like: PHP, Java(+/-Script), etc.
 Currently on LUA, Cython and Go for malware DFIR/RE purpose.